310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 But y’know, we're still kids.
 We don't have to keep working in the most proper way possible.

-We should start by getting to know each other, and getting along—we’ll still have time to work after all that.
+We should start by getting to know each other, and getting along — we’ll still have time to work after all that.

 We're still in puberty — it's fine if we take detours, and make mistakes here and there.
 I’m sure that it’s those experiences that’ll be most useful to us when we become adults.